2019 Six-red World Championship: Group stages

 The 32 invited players were split into eight groups of four players, with best-of-9-frame matches.
 Defending champion Kyren Wilson progressed alongside Thailand's amateur player Passakorn Suwannawat in group A. Suwannawat defeated Wilson during the group stage 5–2, leaving Wilson to have to defeat Mohammed Shehab to progress in the final group match.
 Stephen Maguire won all three of his group games in group B, with amateur player Wu Yize in second place.
 Wu won only one game in the group, but finished above Luca Brecel on frame difference.

 Ding Junhui finished above Joe Perry after a 5–3 win in group C with both progressing.
-The group also contained one of two female players in Reanne Evans, and Noppon Saengkham.
+The group also contained one of the tournament's two female players in Reanne Evans, plus Noppon Saengkham.
 Gary Wilson defeated three-time world champion Mark Selby 5–4 in the second round of matches to progress.
 Selby joined Wilson after defeating Sunny Akani 5–2.
 The 2019 Riga Masters champion Yan Bingtao finished second in group E, despite being whitewashed by John Higgins 5–0, who won the group, after winning all three group games.

 David Gilbert won group F ahead of 2019 World Seniors Championship winner Jimmy White in second.
 White defeated amateur player Mohamed Khairy 5–2 to progress.
 Stuart Bingham, the 2015 world champion won group G, only losing four frames in the three matches.
 Bingham progressed with Ali Carter in second place.
 Mark Williams won group H after defeating 2006 world champion Graeme Dott 5–4.
 Dott joined Williams in the knockout round after a defeat of Thailand's Thepchaiya Un-Nooh.
 Un-Nooh made the only maximum break of the event during the match.